cubiio/100-days-of-code/log.md

 **Thoughts**:

 * Really pleased with the progress.
-Laid the groundwork now to move to to address the specific user requirements for the project i.e. comment, likes, edit and delete posts.
+Laid the groundwork now to move on to address the specific user requirements for the project i.e. comment, likes, edit and delete posts.

 **Link(s) to work**: